-vals covered by these observations are short and data from summer months are almost entirely missing because of sunlight.
+and largely come from a few research stations.
+In addition, the intervals covered by these observations are short and data from summer months are almost entirely missing because of sunlight.
 The data that are available suggest the distribution is rather asymmetric, with the mode at a considerably lower value than the mean and the latitudinal width above the mode value being considerably greater than below the mode.